-- the Auditor General gave an unqualified true and fair opinion on the Council's financial statements on 23 July 2021. - the Council's Annual Governance Statement and Narrative Report were prepared in line with the CIPFA Code and relevant guidance.
-They were also consistent with the financial statements prepared by the Council and with our knowledge of the Council. - the quality of the draft statements presented for audit on 7 June 2021 was generally good. - changes were made to the Council's financial statements arising from our audit work, which were reported to the Audit Committee in our Audit of Financial Statements Report in July 2021. - in addition to the Auditor General's responsibilities for auditing the Council's financial statements, he also has responsibility for the certification of several grant claims and returns.
+- the Auditor General certified an unqualified true and fair opinion on the Council's financial statements on 18 October 2021.
+While this date was after the statutory deadline of 31 July, it was ahead of the Welsh Government's revised deadline of 30 November.
+The Welsh Government had set the later deadline to help councils and auditors manage the ongoing repercussions of the COVID-19 pandemic. - the Council's Annual Governance Statement and Narrative Report were prepared in line with the CIPFA Code and relevant guidance.
+They were also consistent with the financial statements prepared by the Council and with our knowledge of the Council. - the quality of the draft statements presented for audit on 15 July 2021 was generally good.
+We are due to raise a number of audit recommendations for improvements to the Council's accounting processes.
+This year's recommendations are fewer in number than in 2019-20, reflecting the Council's progress. - a number of changes were made to the Council's financial statements arising from our audit work.
+We presented our Audit Accounts Report to the Governance and Audit Committee on 12 October 2021 and to full Council on 14 October 2021. - in addition to the Auditor General's responsibilities for auditing the Council's financial statements, he also has responsibility for the certification of a number of grant claims and returns.
 Our work to date has not identified any significant issues. - the Auditor General issued the certificate confirming that the audit of accounts for 2020-21 has been completed.